 Usefulness and connectivity

-The Echo and Home are more than just pretty speakers.
+The Echo and the Home are more than just pretty speakers.
 They are meant to be proto-AIs, helping users control smart home devices and process tasks hands-free.
-The Echo can integrate with your Amazon Prime account, giving you access to all the music, movies, and apps you normally have access to.
-Google Home, meanwhile, taps into Google’s suite of apps, including Google Play.
+The Echo can integrate with your Amazon Prime account, granting you access to all the music, movies, and apps you normally have access to.
+The Home, meanwhile, taps into Google’s suite of apps, including Google Play.
 Of course, the latter will also integrate with Google’s Nest appliances, allowing you to, for example, set the temperature to 70 degrees Fahrenheit in specific rooms in your home.
 The Echo already works with many smart-home devices, and is fairly agnostic when it comes to different brands.

 Alexa can carry out a variety of functions, such as playing music, adjusting volume, skipping tracks, and so forth.
 She can also answer questions, set timers and alarms, and make shopping lists.

-Home makes use of Google Assistant, a no-nonsense helper who seems like the next evolution of personal computer assistants.
+The Home makes use of Google Assistant, a no-nonsense helper who seems like the next evolution of personal computer assistants.
 Google Assistant can, like Alexa, perform a number of personal tasks, from playing music and checking for traffic, to scanning your calendar for events.
 Google Assistant can also answer questions, and this is where it really shines.
 Google has branded this new personal assistant as being “conversational.”
 Not only can it respond to inquiries and provide the appropriate response, but it can retain that information and respond to follow-up questions.

-While the Echo lets you set up different household profiles so you can switch between users — which is very useful if you and your loved ones have different tastes in music — Google Home is still bound to a single account.
+While the Echo lets you set up different household profiles so you can switch between users — which is very useful if you and your loved ones have different tastes in music — Google’s Home is still bound to a single account.
 If you ask how your morning commute looks, for instance, you’ll only get the traffic for your spouse’s commute.